opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 2. **Backfill migration with `Reindex-from-Snapshot` (RFS)**
 3. **Live capture migration with Capture and Replay (C&R)**

 Each of these migrations depend on either a snapshot or a capture proxy.
-They are shown as AWS Cloud Deployment Kits (CDKs).
-The CDKs on this page are shown as separate blocks for each migration type.
-If you are performing a migration that suits multiple scenarios, these options can be combined in the migration console.
+The following example `cdk.context.json `configurations that are used by AWS Cloud Deployment Kits (CDKs) to deploy and configure the Migration Assistant, shown as separate blocks for each migration type.
+If you are performing a migration that suits multiple scenarios, these options can be combined.

-For a complete list of configuration options, please refer to the [opensearch-migrations-options.md](https://github.com/opensearch-project/opensearch-migrations/blob/main/deployment/cdk/opensearch-service-migration/options.md).
+For a complete list of configuration options, see [opensearch-migrations-options.md](https://github.com/opensearch-project/opensearch-migrations/blob/main/deployment/cdk/opensearch-service-migration/options.md).
 If there is a configuration option you would like that is not found on this page, open an issue in OpenSearch Migrations repository.
 {: .tip }

 Options for the source cluster endpoint, target cluster endpoint, and existing VPC should be configured for the Migration tools to function effectively.